Minimum-Area Enclosing Triangle with a Fixed Angle: Abstract

 \section{Abstract}

-Given a set $S$ of $n$ points in the plane and a fixed angle $0<\omega<\pi$, we show how to find all triangles of minimum area with angle $\omega$ that enclose $S$ in $O(n \log n)$ time.
-We also demonstrate that in general, the solution cannot be written without cubic root.
+Given a set $S$ of $n$ points in the plane and a fixed angle $0<\omega<\pi$, we show how to find in $O(n \log n)$ time all triangles of minimum area with one angle $\omega$ that enclose $S$.
+We prove that in general, the solution cannot be written without cubic roots.
+We also prove an $\Omega(n \log n)$ lower bound for this problem in the algebraic computation tree model.
+If the input is a convex $n$-gon, our algorithm takes $\Theta(n)$ time.